 And, contrary to Plato, Aristotle, and Plotinus—and classical theism—this is not to denigrate God.

-The God and Father of our Lord Jesus Christ is the God whom I worship, not the “god” (falsely so-called) of the philosophers.
+If I might riff off Pascal’s famous statement in his “Memorial” (1654), the God and Father of our Lord Jesus Christ is the God whom I worship, not the “god” (falsely so-called) of the philosophers.

 Readings on God’s Relationship to the Created Order